Decking Our Halls

 We’re redefining gooey!

 See?
-Proof that I worked HARD!
+Proof that we worked HARD!

 Now how do we get those balloons out of there???